What are Skin Lesions?

 Malignant Skin Lesions

 Some skin conditions can be malignant or premalignant.
-Therefore, it is essential that you know and monitor them.
-In addition, of course, to restrict exposure to solar radiation, closely relate to its appearance.
+Therefore, it is essential that you know and monitors them.
+In addition, of course, restricting exposure to solar radiation closely relates to its appearance.

 Actinic keratosis, basal cell, and squamous cell carcinoma are found in this group of pathologies.
 You will see that they are lesions in the form of scaly spots and darker than the rest of the skin.
 Its origin has to do with solar radiation and the presence of the human papillomavirus or HPV.